Litomyšl: History

 The first written mention of Litomyšl is from 981.
 It is a record in Chronica Boemorum mentioning death of Duke Slavník.
 Litomyšl was originally a protective fortified settlement of the Slavník dynasty principality on a significant trade route from Bohemia to Moravia.
 In 1259, Litomyšl was promoted to a town by King Ottokar II.

 During the following centuries the town was owned by various noble families: Kostka of Postupice, Pernštejn, Trauttmansdorff, Waldstein-Wartemberg and last Thurn und Taxis.
 The Litomyšl Castle was built in 1568–1581 by the Pernštejns.

-From 30 April 1344 till its suppression in 1474 the town was the seat of the Latin Catholic Diocese of Litomyšl until its territory was merged back into the (meanwhile Metropolitan Arch) Diocese of Prague.
-In 1970 it was nominally restored as titular see.
+From 30 April 1344 till its suppression in 1474, the town was the seat of the Latin Catholic Diocese of Litomyšl, until its territory was merged back into the (meanwhile Metropolitan Arch) Diocese of Prague.
+In 1970, it was nominally restored as titular see.

 A congregation of the proto-Protestant brotherhood Unitas Fratrum (Unity of the Brethren) was documented in Litomyšl as early as 1490.
 The Brethren flourished in Litomyšl, being protected by the Kostka family.
 The Brethren founded a printing press there.
 The town, along with Mladá Boleslav, became a major centre for the Brethren.
 However, after the Catholic emperor emerged victorious from the Schmalkaldic War, bishop Jan Augusta was captured and imprisoned in 1548 and the Brethren were expelled from Litomyšl and many emigrated to Poland and Moravia.

 In the 19th century, Litomyšl ceased to be the main economical centre of the region, but remained the cultural and educational centre.
 Until 1918, the town was a part of Austria-Hungary, head of the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Existence of the Jewish community is documented at least from the late 16th century.
 During the Holocaust, in 1942, the last families were deported.
 Litomyšl had a German-speaking community until it was expelled in 1945 as a result of the Beneš decrees.

 Transport

-The I/35 road (the section from Hradec Králové to Svitavy, part of the European route E442) passes through the town.
+The I/35 road (the section from Hradec Králové to Svitavy, part of the European route E442) runs through the town.

 Litomyšl is the starting point of the railway line of local importance heading to Choceň.
 The town is served by three train stations and stops.

 Culture

-Since 1946, the town hosts Smetanova Litomyšl, a large annual festival of classical music.
+Since 1946, the town hosts "Smetanova Litomyšl", a large annual festival of classical music.
 It bears the name of the composer Bedřich Smetana, who is the most famous local native.

 There is an extensive permanent exhibition of Olbram Zoubek's sculptures and art in Litomyšl Castle Vault Gallery.

 Language

 Until the late 19th century, the Litomyšl area had its own unique variety of the Czech language.
-This variety, named Teták by linguist Henning Andersen (after its word for "five", /tet/, as opposed to Standard Czech pět /pjet/), underwent an unusual sound change: bilabial consonants (/p/, /b/, /m/) became alveolars (/t/, /d/, /n/) before front vowels.
+This variety, named Teták by linguist Henning Andersen (after its word for 'five', /tet/, as opposed to Standard Czech pět /pjet/), underwent an unusual sound change: bilabial consonants (/p/, /b/, /m/) became alveolars (/t/, /d/, /n/) before front vowels.
 Examples are /tekɲe/ ('nicely'; Standard Czech pěkně), /diːlej/ ('white'; Standard Czech bílý) and /nesto/ ('town'; Standard Czech město).